KQSM-FM

-KQSM-FM (92.1 MHz) is a commercial radio station in Fayetteville, Arkansas, known as 92.1 The Ticket.
+KQSM-FM (92.1 MHz) is a commercial radio station in Fayetteville, Arkansas, known as "92.1 The Ticket".
 It is owned by Cumulus Media and broadcasts a sports format.
 It has been the #1 rated sports radio station in Northwest Arkansas in every ratings book (Arbitron and Nielsen) in total listeners and average share since its inception in June 2009.

 KQSM-FM has an effective radiated power (ERP) of 7,600 watts.
 Its transmitter is off Pug Gayer Road in Fayetteville.
 The studios and offices are on Frontage Road, off North College Road (U.S. Route 71 Business) in Fayetteville.

 Programming

 Program Director Josh Bertaccini hosts "The Red Zone with JB" during weekday morning drive time.
 He also hosts "Razorback Recap" after Arkansas Razorbacks football games and “Double OT” after Arkansas Razorback basketball games.
 The Jim Rome Show, based in Los Angeles, airs during middays.
 The Paul Finebaum Show, focusing on Southeastern Conference (SEC) college sports, is heard weekday afternoons.
-Nights and weekends, KQSM-FM carries CBS Sports Radio.
+Nights and weekends, KQSM-FM carries Infinity Sports Network.

 KQSM-FM broadcasts all University of Arkansas Razorbacks football, basketball and baseball games.
 In addition, The Ticket carried Northwest Arkansas Naturals minor league baseball broadcasts for 10 years.
 The Naturals are the Double A affiliate of the Kansas City Royals.
 92.1 The Ticket is also the exclusive radio home for NFL on Westwood One broadcasts in Northwest Arkansas as well.
 Co-owned KYNG 1590 AM Ticket 2 runs CBS Sports Radio, sometimes picking up play-by-play games from KQSM-FM.